-A Phase 2a Study to Evaluate the Safety and Tolerability of OCR-002 (ornithine phenylacetate) in the Treatment of Patients with Acute Liver Failure/Severe Acute Liver Injury due to Acetaminophen Overdose (STOP-ALF)
+A Phase 2a Study to Evaluate the Safety and Tolerability of OCR-002 (ornithine phenylacetate) in the Treatment of Patients with Acute Liver Failure/Severe Acute Liver Injury (STOP-ALF)

-This is a Phase 2a, multi-center, open-label study, conducted in two cohorts in patients diagnosed with acute liver failure/severe acute liver injury (aLF/aLi) due to presumed acetaminophen overdose.
+This is a Phase 2a, multi-center, open-label study, conducted in two cohorts in patients diagnosed with acute liver failure/severe acute liver injury (aLF/aLi).
 Patients will be stratified based upon minimal renal dysfunction or comprised renal function.
 Cohorts of 12 patients with minimal renal dysfunction and approximately 12 with compromised renal function will be assigned sequentially to 3 escalating dose levels of oCR-002 for assessment of pharmacokinetics. escalation to the next dose level will be contingent upon the safety and tolerability of the preceding dose level as determined by the safety charter committee. if all regimes are studied, a total of 24 patients will be enrolled across all study sites.

 The study duration will be 30 days. oCR-002 will be administered to cohorts of 12 patients with minimal renal dysfunction (Cohort 1) and 12 patients with compromised renal function (Cohort 1) using the following schedule: